Three Skewed Matrix Variate Distributions: Example

-We performed two simulations for each of the three different distributions.
+We now consider a simple example for each of the three different distributions.
 Common elements between the distributions are as follows.
-For each simulation, we took 50 datasets each with 100 observations.
-For each distribution, in Simulation 1, we took
+We take 50 datasets each with 100 observations.
+For each distribution, we take